 |Every fact available is data.||Anything that is meaningful to us today is called information.|

 File systems are used for the retrieval and storage of data.
-They are just like database management systems but a little less efficient.
+They are just like DBMS but a little less efficient.
 They are used in organizations in which less security and constraints are required.
 They are more often used in small-scale firms.

 There are many drawbacks of file systems –

 Duplication of information in various files leads to inconsistent states.